kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        It&#8217;s hot in there
+        It’s hot in there
       </td>

       <td>
-        Think you&#8217;re hot shit?
+        Think you’re hot shit?
 Email diveintovenus@gmail.com to get on the show.
       </td>
     </tr>